Downplay: Radiocalypse (2012–2013)

 Downplay released their fourth studio album, Radiocalypse, in May 2012.
 Their second music video, for the song "Where Did You Go", was released the following month.
 During this time, DeChant rejoined the band.

 In July, Downplay announced that Connor was leaving the band to pursue other interests.
 On the day before the release of Downplay's second EP, The Human Condition, Connor died in a car accident.
 Later in the week, the band performed a tribute to Connor on 99.7 The Blitz.

 In July 2013, Downplay announced on their website that they had "recently signed a licensing contract with NASCAR" allowing them to use over a dozen of their songs and that the band would be going on a short break and would likely go into the studio "sooner than later."
 On the following day, the band released an acoustic record, their debut compilation album, titled Stripped.

 During an AMA on Reddit in August 2014, Bates revealed that he is still working on new music for Downplay, but has not received the "blessing" of the label to release it.
-By this time, he had released an album with a new project, featuring Bates and bandmate Ron DeChant, Starset.
+By this time, he had released the album Transmissions with a new project, Starset, featuring Bates and bandmate Ron DeChant, which contained re-recorded versions of some of the songs that would have been on the scrapped album, Sleep.

 On February 6, 2016, DeChant posted a band reunion photo of himself and Bates together with former members of Downplay, including Hill, Kiser, McKeever, Mealey and White.

 In December 2019, Dustin shared his 2019 Spotify wrapped info-graph of Downplay with the caption "I should release some more of this."